Medical questions & health advice by licensed doctors

-"Does all spinal pain require a discogram?
+"Does all spinal pain require a discogram?"

 I've been having chronic back pain for years and am trying a new doctor to get it treated.
 This doctor wants to do a discogram, but I don't understand why that's necessary

 There is a broad differential diagnosis associated with low back pain, and performing a discogram is only one method out of a multitude of tests that can be done to identify the underlying cause.
 During a discogram, a dye is injected within the disc that is considered to be the pain causing culprit.
 If the pain you normally experience is similar or exacerbated during the injection, and the x-rays done after the procedure show that there is a tear within the outer covering of the disc (known as the annulus), then this may guide the surgeon in planning for a surgical intervention.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.